Adding content to new site

 A Forestry faculty at an Extension office asked us to tag an event with #FNR to show up on the Forestry program site.
 Can we do that?

-We are currently working on functionality to export events from the Extension website to the OSU-wide localist calendar.
+We have functionality to export events from the Extension website to the OSU-wide localist calendar.
 There are several websites, such as the Forestry website, that then pull events from the OSU-wide localist calendar based on tags in the event description.

 Is there a way to get events from another OSU program website linked to the Extension site?